harshnsdalai/GeekBook/README.md

 Then install required packages from requirements.text in app folder using following commands
 	(eb-env) C:\geekbook>pip install -r requirements.txt
 (eb-env) C:\geekbook>cd hack

 4. Creating database and running locally.
 	(eb-env) C:\geekbook\hack>python manage.py migrate
 	(eb-env) C:\geekbook\hack>python manage.py createsuperuser
 	(eb-env) C:\geekbook\hack>python manage.py runserver

 5. Go to your browser and type your local URL on port 8000.This url should be http://127.0.0.1:8000/ and you can see the website running.

 ## Deployment on AWS Elastic Beanstalk

 With the AWS Elastic Beanstalk CLI working, the first thing we want to do is create a Beanstalk environment to host the application on.
 Run this from the project directory (“geekbook”):
 	$ eb init

 This will prompt you with a number of questions to help you configure your environment.

-Default region
+# Default region

-Choosing the region closest to your end users will generally provide the best performance Credentials
+Choosing the region closest to your end users will generally provide the best performance
+# Credentials

 Next, it’s going to ask for your AWS credentials.
-Application name
+# Application name

 This will default to the directory name.
 Just go with that.
-Python version
+# Python version

 Next, the CLI should automagically detect that you are using Python and just ask for confirmation Select Python 3.6

-SSH
+# SSH
 Say yes to setting up SSH for your instances.
 Then add key value pair for your instances (e.g.aws-bc) Once eb init is finished, you will see a new hidden folder called .elasticbeanstalk in your project directory.
 Configure EB – Create an Environment
-1. Coming back to the terminal, in your project directory(‘geekbook’) type:
+1.Coming back to the terminal, in your project directory(‘geekbook’) type:
 	$ eb create django-env

 The .ebextension is already set up so no need to worry.
 This directory is used by AWS to locate your wsgi.py and environment variables in your web app.
 (For more information on .ebextension and its configuration go to https://realpython.com/deploying-a-django-app-and-postgresql-to-aws-elastic-beanstalk/#customizing-the-deployment-process.)

 You should see a bunch of information about the environment being set up displayed to your screen, as well as information about eb trying to deploy.

 2. When the environment update process completes, open your web site with eb open:
 	$ eb open

 ## Built With